winston/stacko/README.md

 # Stacko

 Stacko is an opinionated application deployment workflow.

+For now, Stacko can help you create and setup a Rails server on AWS in a jiffy.

 ## Installation